digital

 Yes, but not only.

 We are used to relying on reputable sources online.
 However, for many legitimate reasons, these may delete, modify or move the various documents they are vouching for.
-Long term, we end up relying on third-party repositories of unknown trust, redistributing the same information.
+Long term, we end up relying on third-party repositories of unknown trust, redistributing information.

 We trust documents we find online simply because they look authentic or because we found them in a website that seems legitimate.
 We are unable to distinguish genuine documents stored by a honest third-party from convincing fakes with backdated metadata.